 Novacura Flow integrated with existing warehouse and manufacturing architecture enables the following WMS functionalities:

-• Easy training – business applications are customized with an interface tailored to a company’s internal needs, so processes and transactions are designed to be easy to follow, reducing training time for new employees and allowing handle all changes internally.
+- Easy training – business applications are customized with an interface tailored to a company’s internal needs, so processes and transactions are designed to be easy to follow, reducing training time for new employees and allowing handling all changes internally.

 Create Material Requisition Line mobile application from Novacura enables the efficient transfer of materials from the warehouse to the shop floor.
 Production line operators can easily order the required raw materials, parts, etc. needed for production and avoid delays.